groue/GRMustache/Guides/introduction.md

 Beyond Mustache
 ---------------

-GRMustache goes beyond the [Mustache specification](https://github.com/mustache/spec), and fix many usability issues of the original minimalistic template language.
+GRMustache goes beyond the [Mustache specification](https://github.com/mustache/spec), and adds many services on top of the minimalistic template engine.

-Check the [Compatibility Guide](compatibility.md) whenever you want to render templates compatible with other Mustache implementations, and the [FAQ](../../../../GRMustache#faq) for a list of things you can do with GRMustache.
+Check the [Compatibility Guide](compatibility.md) whenever you want to render templates compatible with other Mustache implementations.

 ### Syntax extensions